taublast/DrawnUi.Breakout/README.md

 ## Development Notes
 * `MainPage.HotPreview.cs` contains all the HotPreview items.
 Read an article about [how to use HotPreview]().

+* We use `Soundflow` on mobile and Plugin.Maui.Audio` on Windows.
+* Couln't use Soundflow on Windows as it prohibited app from closing when clicking on Close button and was crashing with "Activating a single-threaded class from MTA is not supported" when calling `Dispatcher.Dispatch(() => { DeviceDisplay.Current.KeepScreenOn = true; });`.

 ## CREDITS

 * **Glassy App Icons** by `Laura Reen` licenced under CC Attribution License